wilzbach/english/basics/storage-classes.md

     // or: immutable err = 5 and int is inferred. err = 5; // won't compile

-`immutable` objects can thus safely be shared among different threads because they never change by design.
+Thus `immutable` objects can safely be shared among different threads because they never change by design.
 This implies that `immutable` objects can be cached perfectly.

 ### `const`

-`const` objects can't be modified, too.
+Objects of the storage class `const` can't be modified, too.
 This restriction is just valid for the current scope.
-A `const` pointer can be created from either a *mutable* or `immutable` object.
-This means that the object is `const` for your current scope, but someone else might modify it in future.
-Just with an `immutable` you will be sure that an object's value will never change.
+A `const` pointer can be created from either a *mutable* or an `immutable` object.
+This means that the object is `const` for the current scope, but someone else might modify it in future.
+Only with an `immutable` it is guaranteed that an object's value will never change.
 It is common for APIs to accept `const` objects to ensure they don't modify the input.